 In years gone by we were a nation of tea drinkers and coffee was a special treat in many homes.
 The answer to the origins of Irish coffee lies in the west of Ireland, in Foynes, County Limerick.

-The History of Irish Coffee:
+The History of Irish Coffee

-In the 1940’s Foynes was an airbase for Flying Boats travelling between America and Europe.
-For many passengers, short refueling stops turned into overnight stays because of Ireland’s notoriously bad weather conditions.
-And so, a new restaurant was opened in Foynes to cater for these new Irish visitors.
+In the 1940's Foynes was an airbase for Flying Boats travelling between America and Europe.
+For many passengers, short refueling stops turned into overnight stays because of Ireland's notoriously bad weather conditions.

 And that’s when the magic happened.
 Joe sweetened some freshly brewed, rich coffee with brown sugar, livened it up with a dash of Irish whiskey, then crowned it with a floating layer of whipped cream.

-When asked by a passenger if this drink was Brazilian coffee, Joe Sheridan proudly proclaimed it to be “Irish Coffee.”
-And so the famous beverage was born.
+When asked by a passenger if this drink was Brazilian coffee, chef Joe Sheridan proudly proclaimed it to be "Irish Coffee."

 Irish Coffee was created to warm up cold Americans, and it continues to warm coffee lovers throughout the world to this very day.